 Punishments for committing assault or battery against law enforcement officers are generally more severe than those placed upon offenders found guilty of charges against civilians.

 Please see “Assault” and “Battery” sections of this page for more information on the individual offenses.

-Battery can be defined as a successful intentional strike or touch against another person and against the will of that person, or causing intentional bodily harm against another person.
+Battery could be a successful intentional strike or touch against another person and against that person’s will.
+Causing intentional bodily harm against another person also qualifies as battery.
 Unintentional harm, regardless of degree, does not qualify as battery.

 If damage is involved, battery is also a civil matter in addition to a criminal matter.

-Battery is a first-degree misdemeanor punishable by a maximum prison sentence of 1 year.
+Battery is a first-degree misdemeanor punishable by a maximum prison sentence of one year.

 Child neglect occurs when, through act or omission, a child is:

 - Deprived of necessary shelter, medical treatment, food, and/or clothing